SwissDataScienceCenter/renku/docs/topic-guides/provenance.rst

 In Renku, we want to provide tools that not only record the provenance but also give you easy access to its benefits.
 Once the provenance is recorded, there are several ways in which it can become immediately beneficial.
-The most common usage is to **update** results when any of the input data or code dependencies change.
+The most common usage is to **renku update** results when any of the input data or code dependencies change.
 By knowing exactly which results depend on a particular input, we can make sure to recompute only the necessary steps and not the entire pipeline, potentially avoiding expensive calculations in complex settings.
-For understanding the basic functionality, head to `renkulab.io <https://renkulab.io>`_ and follow :ref:`first_steps`.
+In addition, recorded workflows can be executed independently using **renku workflow execute**.For understanding the basic functionality, head to `renkulab.io <https://renkulab.io>`_ and follow :ref:`first_steps`.
 See also the Renkulab :ref:`knowledge graph<knowledge-graph>` documentation.